kattlaw/kattlaw/README.md

 #### I design and code applications.

-#### I have a passion for front-end development, but I also have some learning experience in back-end programming as well.
+#### I have a passion for front-end development, but I also have experience in back-end programming as well.

 <!---